beancount/docs/docs/24_beancount_design_doc.md

 The *Inventory* is one of the most important and oft-used object in Beancount’s implementation, because it is used to sum the balance of one or more accounts over time.
 It is also the place where the inventory reduction algorithms get applied to, and traces of that mechanism can be found there.
 The “[<span class="underline">How Inventories Work</span>](11_how_inventories_work.md)” document provides the full detail of that process.

-For testing, you can create initialized instances of Inventory using inventory.from\_string().
+For testing, you can create initialized instances of Inventory using `inventory.from_string()`.
 All the inventory code is written in [<span class="underline">beancount.core.inventory</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/core/inventory.py).

 ### About Tuples & Mutability<a id="about-tuples-mutability"></a>

 Despite the program being written in a language which does not make mutability “difficult by default”, I designed the software to avoid mutability in most places.
-Python provides a “collections.namedtuple” factory that makes up new record types whose attributes cannot be overridden.
+Python provides a “`collections.namedtuple`” factory that makes up new record types whose attributes cannot be overridden.
 Well… this is only partially true: mutable attributes of immutable tuples can be modified.
 Python does not provide very strong mechanisms to enforce this property.

 Regardless, functional programming is not so much an attribute of the language used to implement our programs than of the guarantees we build into its structure.
 A language that supports strong guarantees helps to enforce this.
 But if, even by just using a set of conventions, we manage to *mostly* avoid mutability, we have a *mostly* functional program that avoids *most* of the pitfalls that occur from unpredictable mutations and our code is that much easier to maintain.
 Programs with no particular regard for where mutation occurs are most difficult to maintain.
 By avoiding most of the mutation in a functional approach, we avoid most of those problems.